Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Equation of state models

 More details about EoS samples for each category, along with their specific theoretical descriptions and the associated microphysics compositions, can be found in Appendix B of Ref. \cite{papi_vard_surface} and the CompOSE database \cite{compose, compose2022compose}.
+Lastly, in Fig. \ref{fig:color_band}, an EOS-color map is shown for the various parameter-space distributions demonstrated in Fig \ref{fig:params_representations} of Sec. \ref{sec:univ_rel_with_ANNs}.